 Figure 3 - Components of trend and seasonality of the time series of blood transfusions and blood transfusion rates per hospitalization between 2008 and 2021.
-HRTN: Hospital Risoleta Tolentino Neves; HMOB: Hospital Metropolitano Odilon Behrens; HMDCC: Hospital Metropolitano Dr. Célio de Castro.
+HRTN: Hospital Risoleta Tolentino Neves; HMOB: Hospital Metropolitano Odilon Behrens; HMDCC: Hospital Metropolitano Dr. Célio de Castro

 Among the results found for the component of seasonality in the series of blood transfusions, what stood out was a 12-month seasonality with a peak in March and a low point in November for HRTN; low points in February, June, November, and December for HMOB; and peaks in March and May and low points in April, June, and December for HMDCC.
-As regards the time series of blood transfusion rates per hospitalization, we found a 12-month seasonality with peaks in February, March, and December and a low point in November for HRTN; a peak in April and low points in November for HMOB; and December for HMOB; and December for HMOB; and December for HMOB.
+As regards the time series of blood transfusion rates per hospitalization, we found a 12-month seasonality with peaks in February, March, and December and a low point in November for HRTN; a peak in April and low points in November and December for HRTN; a peak in April and low points in November for HMDCC.